S3-working-group/s3-practical-guide/slides.md

     - evaluation criteria
     - suggested amendments to domain description and driver statement

-Following the development plan is part of the strategy of people in roles, or groups.
+Acting on development plans is an integral part of the strategy of people in roles, and of groups.

 ---